d-koppenhagen/k9n.dev/blog/2022-10-vue-dynamic-menu-route-based.md

 We are creating the components `Page1` and `Page2` wihtin the `/src/app-section-1/components` directory.

-Their implementation follows the one of the `MainPage` component: They simly displaying their component names in the template for demo purpose.
+Their implementation follows the one of the `MainPage` component: They simply display their component names in the template for demo purposes.

 ## Render child menu items

-With the current state, we will already see both main navigation menu entries.
+With the current version, we will already see both main navigation menu entries.
-But as we configured child elements with `label`s too, we want to display them in the menu as well.
+But as we configured child elements with `label`s, we also want to display them in the menu too.
-Therefore we simply add the appropriate template in the `NavItem` component, as we already have all the rest we need by receiving the route configuration of the parent which contains all the information to render the childs.
+Therefore we simply add the appropriate template in the `NavItem` component, as we already have everything we need by receiving the route configuration of the parent which contains all the information to render the child items.

 ```html
 <!-- ... -->